Flawion/KOControls/README.md

 ## Features

-- KOPresentationQueuesService - Service manages the queues of views to present.
+- [KOPresentationQueuesService](#KOPresentationQueuesService) - Service manages the queues of views to present.
-- KOTextField - Text field supports showing and validating an error.
+- [KOTextField](#KOTextField) - Text field supports showing and validating an error.
-- KOScrollOffsetProgressController - Controller that calculates progress from given range based on scroll view offset and selected calculating 'mode'.
+- [KOScrollOffsetProgressController](#KOScrollOffsetProgressController) - Controller that calculates progress from given range based on scroll view offset and selected calculating 'mode'.
 - KODialogViewController -  High customizable dialog view, that can be used to create you own dialog in simply way.
 - KODatePickerViewController - Simple way to get the date from the user.
 - KOOptionsPickerViewController - Simple way to get the selected option from the user.
-- KOItemsTablePickerViewController - @up .. from table.
+- KOItemsTablePickerViewController -  Simple way to get the selected option from the user from table.
-- KOItemsCollectionPickerViewController - @up .. from collection.
+- KOItemsCollectionPickerViewController -  Simple way to get the selected option from the user from collection.
 - KODimmingTransition - Transition uses presentation with dimming view.
 - KOVisualEffectDimmingTransition - Transition uses presentation with dimming view with visual effect.